matthew-brett/pip-legal/pip_legal.md

 If we are correct in our assumptions above, neither of the individual commands / Pip outputs would violate the GPL when run in isolation.
 However, the two commands together produce a combined output equivalent to the Pip install with dependency resolution above.

-Does the second of these two commands violate the GPL?
+**Question 4: Does the second of these two commands violate the GPL?
 Under what circumstances?
-For example, what if these two commands are run by two different users, or on two different days?
+For example, what if these two commands are run by two different users, or on two different days?**

 ### Is the Intel Fortran run-time a system library?